 Dr. Hyden has experience in a wide variety of services, which can stand alone or work in tandem over the course of a project.
-Working closely with each client to determine the right approach for their objectives, Christel can design, implement and evaluate a project from start to finish, or step in for select tasks such as grant writing, intervention development, content creation, or dissemination.
+Working closely with each client to determine the right approach for their objectives, Christel can design, implement and evaluate a project from start to finish, or step in for select tasks such as grant writing, intervention development, content creation, materials dissemination, and metrics analysis.

 Select projects are profiled below.